NotARoomba/Spanish-Hacks/README.md

 # Spanish-Hacks

-Gets synonyms and antonyms of words along with their definition.
+Gets synonyms and antonyms of words along with their definition automagically.

+Made to save time when my spanish teacher sent out vocabulary every month.